-This chapter presents techniques for career counseling with gifted students that draw upon effective strategies used at the Wisconsin Guidance Institute for Talented Students, the Guidance Laboratory for Gifted and Talented at the University of Nebraska, the Counseling Laboratory for Talent Development at The University of Iowa and Arizona State University's TARGETS program for gifted girls.
+Kerr's theory of career development for gifted students is based on her conceptualization of the counselor as one person who can challenge and assist students in the resolution of multipotentiality, and her "talent scout" model for supporting gifted students with well defined and focused career interests(1991) A large body of research exists examining techniques for career counseling with gifted students.
+Effective strategies used at the Wisconsin Guidance Institute for Talented Students, the Guidance Laboratory for Gifted and Talented at the University of Nebraska, the Counseling Laboratory for Talent Development at The University of Iowa and Arizona State University's TARGETS program for gifted girls are all based on the theory of multipotentiality and the theory of early emergence.